-Ken Wheeler, aka The Angry Photographer, aka Theoria Apophasis, is a YouTuber.
+Ken Wheeler, aka The Angry Photographer, aka Theoria Apophasis, aka Kentucky Ken is a YouTuber.
 He’s best known for his reviews of cameras and lenses.
-Even so, many of his videos delve into subjects completely unrelated to photography.
+Even so, a rapidly growing number of his recent videos delve into subjects completely unrelated to photography.

-These include magnetism, metaphysics, classics and Buddhism.
-Although he puts forward his ideas extremely assertively, he has no expertise, accreditation or qualifications in any of these fields.
+These include magnetism, metaphysics, current events, disaster preparation and Buddhism among others.
+Although he puts forward his ideas with intense passion, he has no expertise, knowledge, accreditation or qualifications in any of these fields, and it shows.

-Ken’s advice on camera and lens selection is relatively innocuous, although YouTube offers many, far better photography channels than his.
-When he opines on other topics, his ignorance and arrogance are on full display.
+The Angry Photographer’s advice on gear and gadgets is typically biased, misleading, out-of-date, penny-wise and pound-foolish.
+YouTube offers many, far better photography channels than his.
+When he wanders off into other topics, his ignorance and arrogance are on full display.

 The American Psychiatric Association’s Diagnostic and Statistical Manual, 5th Edition (DSM 5), lists a condition known as Delusional Disorder, Grandiose Type.
 The central theme of this condition is, “the conviction of having some great talent or insight or of having made some important discovery.”

 This website is intended for YouTube viewers who may feel gaslit by Ken Wheeler’s jargon and dogmatism.
-Rest assured that you’re not the one who’s mistaken when you question his odd notions or his expertise.
+Rest assured that you’re not the one who’s mistaken when you question his bizarre notions, his sources or his expertise.

 If you click on Things Ken’s Wrong About, you’ll find sound refutations for each of his claims.